 Determining Whether a Veteran Was Exposed to Agent Orange

 To determine whether you may have been exposed to Agent Orange, you must consider where and when you served.
-If any of the scenarios below apply to you, the U.S. Department of Veterans Affairs (VA) regulations may assume that you were exposed to Agent Orange.
-Did you serve in or near:
+If any of the scenarios below apply to you, the US Department of Veterans Affairs (VA) may assume that you were exposed to Agent Orange.
+Eligible service regions, types, and dates generally include:

 Medical Problems Linked to Agent Orange Exposure